The Critical Data Lab is a space for digital critiques and critiques of the digital.

 • Shintaro Miyazaki

 Shintaro Miyazaki has been junior professor of Digital Media and Computation (tenure track) at the sub-department for Media Studies of Humboldt University of Berlin since 2020 and Senior Researcher at the Institute Experimental Design and Media Cultures at the FHNW Academy of Art and Design in Basel since 2014.
-His recent book is “Digitalität tanzen” (transcript, 2022).
+His recent book is “Digitalität tanzen” (transcript, 2022; English version: Counter-Dancing Digitality (meson press, 2023).

 Affiliates